thinhphat04/repository_2024/README.md

 - Added fake commit commit 2 of 2023-08-15 with count 4 with 4 commits
 - Added fake commit commit 3 of 2023-08-15 with count 4 with 4 commits
 - Added fake commit commit 4 of 2023-08-15 with count 4 with 4 commits
+- Added fake commit commit 0 of 2023-08-29 with count 2 with 2 commits